Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 Bnei Baruch Investigation · Entry point · Part 3 of 4

-On September 5, 2022, two months before the Knesset elections, Bnei Baruch countered with a 2.87 million shekel lawsuit in the Lod District Court against former bodyguard Binyamin Rafaeli (“Boki”).
+On September 5, 2022, two months before the Knesset elections, Bnei Baruch hit back with a 2.87 million shekel lawsuit in the Lod District Court against former bodyguard Binyamin Rafaeli (“Boki”).
 The legal team was led by attorneys Tzvi Gelman, Erez Percy, and Dan Shavel.
 Two years later, in the fall of 2024, Milwidsky brought the same affair to the parliamentary podium and called the entire story a years-long blackmail.

 Milwidsky and Bnei Baruch